KayKaedesu/project/Readme.txt

-play by open and run othello.py on the terminal
+play by open and run othello.py python 3.10 pygame pygame-menu